Where The Waltons Cast Is Now

 While you already know that Ellen Corby preferred women to men, you probably didn’t know that Grandpa had similar feelings for his own gender.
 Even though the actor was married and had children, he preferred the company of men to women.

 While he was married, he was romantically involved with men.
 Later in his life, he met Harry Hay, a gay rights activist, and the two became close friends.
-Liking men wasn’t the only controversial thing at the about the actor though.
+Liking men wasn’t the only controversial thing about the actor though.

 Grandpa Preferred Interesting Politics

 While liking other men isn’t controversial today, it was very controversial while the actor who played Grandpa was working on The Waltons.
-Another side of his personality that would be controversial today were his political leanings.
+Another side of his personality that would be controversial today was his political leanings.
 It turns out that Grandpa was a communist!

 Zeb openly campaigned on behalf of striking labor workers and was a member of the communist party.
 When he found out the party didn’t approve of his sexual preferences, though, he left.
 His departure did not save him from being blacklisted in the ’50s.